r57zone/Half-Life-Alyx-novr/README.md

 • **Chapter 10: Breaking and entering (battle with the spider)**

-We grab the weapon with the right controller and direct it towards the spider, higher.
+We grab the weapon with the right controller and direct it towards the spider, higher (or don't move at all, the default is in the desired position).
 Next, in the mode, grab the reload lever and move it up and down, one at a time (by looking at or using the buttons for moving the controllers up and down "{" ,"}", in the mode for moving the left controller, the left and right mouse buttons).
 It is extremely important to aim the weapon higher to get into the final ball launched by the spider.